Are you thinking of renting out your home in Doylestown?

 Screening Tenants Properly

 Before allowing new occupants into your Doylestown rental home, it’s essential to have an efficient system for tenant screening to land the kind of renters you’re looking for.
 Your system must be designed to meet your standards.
 Most landlords want to prioritize renters who can pay their rent on time and keep the unit in good shape.

 You can contact the prospect’s references, review the rent history, and evaluate the credit reports to make a good decision.
 Having an excellent screening process can lower the risks of facing problems later on.
 It is important to be up to date with the fair housing act when screening tenants.

 Once an applicant has successfully passed the tenant screening stage, you can proceed to collect the security deposit.
 In Pennsylvania, the standard limit is 2 months of rent amount as a security deposit.
 If the tenants rent out for more than a year, then this can be reduced to a deposit of 1 month.
 If the tenancy is beyond 5 years, then no security deposit is necessary.

 After the tenancy expires, the security deposit must be refunded within 30 days.
 If the tenant withholds the rent wrongfully, then this can result in forfeiture of the deposit, and they may also be required to pay up to double the amount.

 A landlord can use the security deposit to pay for repair charges from property damages that exceed normal wear and tear and unpaid rent.

 Deciding to be a landlord for your Doylestown rental home requires you to gain a more in-depth understanding and awareness of the property laws in Pennsylvania.

-If you don’t have the time in your day to day life, or prefer a less hands-on approach to your investment, look for a reputable property manager who’s an expert in property laws and offers superb property management services, like Keyrenter BuxoMont!
+If you don’t have the time in your day-to-day life, or prefer a less hands-on approach to your investment, look for a reputable property manager who’s an expert in property laws and offers superb property management services, like Keyrenter BuxMont!